ActiveSolution/active-lab-iac2022/labs/terraform.md

 > terraform apply
 ```

 When doing this, it will run `plan` for you automatically, output the same information as `terraform plan`, and then ask you if you want to proceed.
-Enter "yes" to start the deployment.
+Simply type "yes" and press enter to start the deployment.

 __Note:__ You can add `-auto-approve` to the command to skip the verification step.
 This is required in a non-interactive scenario like a deployment pipeline.